Call Us

 If removal is indeed deemed the most necessary option, Dr. David White can perform the extraction right here in our Grapevine office for your convenience.
 There’s no need to refer you out to an oral surgeon.
 Of course, Sedation dentistry (laughing gas or via an IV) is available and recommended for all patients undergoing wisdom teeth extraction.

-Learn More About Mason Dental
+Learn More About Wisdom Teeth Removal – Contact Mason Dental!

 To learn more about wisdom tooth removal or to schedule a procedure, give us a call or visit our office.
 And, as always, feel free to contact us at any time with any general questions.